DIGITAL LEGAL DEPOSIT

-Please deposit your digital publication as a single document.
-Please ensure that your digital publication does not have any Digital Rights Management or other technical usage restrictions, and are uncompressed, or using lossless compression.
+Only one copy of the electronic publications is required for deposit.
+Please ensure that your digital publication is in a single document, does not have any Technological Protection Measures or other technical usage restrictions, and are uncompressed, or using lossless compression.

 Access to Digital Publication

-Deposited digital publication will be available for viewing at Lee Kong Chian Reference Library's designated terminals.
-Access is limited to one user at a time.
-Users will not be able to download, copy or print the publications.
+Deposited electronic publications are available at Lee Kong Chian Reference Library's designated terminal.
+Access is limited to one user at a time with no downloading, copying or printing allowed.

-Deposited digital publication can be available online via BookSG if permission has been granted by the copyright owner.
+The publications can be made available online via BookSG if permission has been granted by the copyright owner.

-All intellectual property rights shall remain exclusively with the publisher of the digital publication.
-Deposited digital publications will only be used for non-commercial educational or research purposes at the NLB’s onsite platforms.
-In the event that a user indicates interest to use copyrighted content, the NLB will refer them to the respective publishers.
+All intellectual property rights will remain exclusively with the publisher of the digital publication.
+Deposited digital publications will only be used for non-commercial educational or research purposes at the National Library’s platforms.
+In the event that a user indicates interest to use copyrighted content, we will refer them to the respective copyright owner.

-For more information, please contact the Legal Deposit Office at:
+For more information, please contact the Legal Deposit Office at firstname.lastname@example.org.